 How Surveillance Works

-Conducting surveillance relies heavily on communication between health care providers, laboratories, other partners, and the Communicable Disease Control and Surveillance Sections.
+Conducting surveillance relies heavily on communication between health care providers, laboratories, other partners, and the Bureau of Infectious Disease Control.
 We receive reports of communicable disease every day from laboratories and health care providers and we collect information on thousands of reported cases of disease every year.
 Some reports are provided to us through mail, fax, or phone call and some reports are transmitted automatically electronically from hospitals or laboratories.
 All information is handled maintaining strict confidentiality standards.

 Our Surveillance Systems